 Let’s say you are trying to take some photos indoors at a church without flash, and you are using the 18-55 kit lens that came with your camera.
 At the long end of that range, the widest maximum aperture of f/5.6 is usual.
 Therefore, if you have a 50 1.8 kit lens you will be letting in more than 3 full stops of light with this aperture, giving you the ability to use 8x as fast shutter speed.

 3. It’s Small and Lightweight!

 The 50mm fixed focal length is a very versatile range.
 This is especially true when used on full-frame camera bodies like the full-frame D800 or the full-frame Mark III.
-In a full frame camera, the 50mm yields a “normal” perspective and field of view similar to what we see from our very own eyes, which make it a great lens for photojournalists.
+In a full-frame camera, the 50mm yields a “normal” perspective and field of view similar to what we see from our very own eyes, which makes it a great lens for photojournalists.